 Most motorcycle safety courses are around $100 to enroll in and will pay for themselves with the money you can save by showing your insurance company your rider safety course certification.
 For new riders, these courses are a great place to learn how to control a motorcycle around tight turns as well without using a large motorcycle that is hard to hold up.
 Most courses let you use their motorcycles which are typically 125cc bikes that are lightweight and easy to maneuver, a perfect scenario for beginners to learn and get comfortable before taking to the roads.

 As fellow motorcycle riders, Rector Stuzynski LLC wants you to know that in the unfortunate event of a motorcycle accident, we are here for you.
 Our law firm knows exactly how to handle motorcycle accident lawsuits so that our clients get fair compensation for their injuries and back on the road in no time.
-Don’t let an accident ruin any part of your life, get in touch with Rector Stuzynski LLC today for a free consultation with our experienced motorcycle accident attorneys at (719) 578-1106.
+Don’t let an accident ruin any part of your life, get in touch with Rector Stuzynski LLC today, a motorcycle accident law firm that rides, for a free consultation with our attorneys at (719) 578-1106.